ABCD-STUDY/ABCDWorkshop-reproducible-science/_episodes/02-repro-problem.md

 ![an image]({{site.root}}/fig/Prinz.png)

+Insert here some words of description related to the Prinz figure...

 ### But just what is 'reproducibility' anyway?

 * Re-executability (publication-level replication).
 The exact same data, operated on by the exact same analysis should yield the exact same result.
 This is currently a problem since publications, in order to maintain readability, do not typically provide complete specification of the analysis method or access to the exact data.